timlabs/uscode/United States Code/TITLE 06-DOMESTIC SECURITY/CHAPTER 1-HOMELAND SECURITY ORGANIZATION/SUBCHAPTER XVIII-CYBERSECURITY AND INFRASTRUCTURE SECURITY AGENCY/Part A-Cybersecurity and Infrastructure Security.md

 * #### (1) In general
   * There is established in the Agency an Infrastructure Security Division.

-* #### (2) Assistant Director
+* #### (2) Executive Assistant Director
-  * The Infrastructure Security Division shall be headed by an Assistant Director for Infrastructure Security (in this section referred to as the "Assistant Director"), who shall—
+  * The Infrastructure Security Division shall be headed by an Executive Assistant Director for Infrastructure Security (in this section referred to as "the Executive Assistant Director"), who shall—

     * (A) be at the level of Assistant Secretary within the Department;